 Dry Cleaning is not the answer to all soil and stain removal problems.
 Sometimes, stains become permanently embedded in the fiber, or fabrics cannot withstand normal cleaning and stain removal procedures, or decorative trim is not compatible with dry cleaning solvent.
 It is important that consumers as well as drycleaners read all care labels and follow the instructions.

+Before cleaning, garments are inspected and classified.
+The length of the cleaning cycle is dependent upon the type of article cleaned and the degree of soiling.
 Some heavily stained garments may go through a stain removal process prior to cleaning to aid in better soil and stain removal.
 A stain removal technician will treat specific items just prior to cleaning.
 A lot of effort goes into the process, and there are many skilled technicians involved in caring for your garments.
+Now, when you visit your drycleaner, you will have a better understanding of this “magical process” of dry cleaning.